John Anthony Walker: Arrest and imprisonment

 John Walker was arrested during the early morning hours of May 20, 1985, by a team of agents from the Norfolk and Washington FBI field offices.
-The FBI apprehended Walker himself at a motel in Montgomery County by telephoning his hotel room and telling him that his car had been hit in an accident.
+The FBI apprehended Walker himself at a motel in Montgomery County by telephoning his motel room and telling him that his car had been hit in an accident.
 Barbara Walker was eventually not prosecuted, because of her role in disclosing the spy ring.

 Former KGB agent Victor Cherkashin, however, described in his 2005 book Spy Handler that Walker was compromised by FBI spy Valery Martynov, who allegedly overheard officials in Moscow speaking about Walker.
 Martynov was a Line X (Technical & Scientific Intelligence) officer at the Washington rezidentura.
 Working for the U.S., he revealed the identities of fifty Soviet intelligence officers operating from the embassy and technical and scientific targets that the KGB had penetrated.

 Michael Walker was arrested aboard Nimitz, where investigators found a footlocker full of copies of classified matter.
 He had to be taken off his ship under guard to avoid getting beaten by sailors and Marines.
 Arthur Walker and Jerry Whitworth were arrested by the FBI in Norfolk, Virginia, and Sacramento, California, respectively.
 Arthur Walker was the first member of the espionage ring to go to trial.
 During the arrest of Arthur Walker, he was read his rights and repeatedly told he needed to stay silent until he could retain a lawyer, but kept admitting complicity in an effort to "show remorse".
 He was tried, convicted, and sentenced to three life sentences in a federal district court in Norfolk.